Manuscript Assessment (Developmental Editing)

 - I read the first draft of your manuscript carefully and prepare a 5-15 page report based on the issues I see.
 The length of my report depends on the word count of your book and the number of issues I discover.

-- In addition, we’ll have an up to 30-minute telephone conversation (USA only) to discuss the report, answer questions or strategize about possible revisions for your second draft.
+- In addition, we’ll have an up to 30-minute telephone conversation (USA only) to discuss the report, answer questions, or strategize about possible revisions for your second draft.
 Outside of the USA?
-We can use Skype.
+We can use Skype/Zoom or email.
+See my credentials here.

 Developmental Editing Fee

-My fee for Developmental Editing is $395 for up to 30,000 words.
-Add $9 per thousand words beyond that.
+My fee for Developmental Editing is $497 for up to 25,000 words.
+Add $18 per thousand words beyond that.
 Word count is based on Microsoft Word statistics.
-Fees are not refundable for any reason since I expend the time and expertise to read your book to create your report.
+Fees are not refundable for any reason since I set aside the time (opportunity cost), and invest the time and expertise to read your book so I can thoughtfully create your report.

 - Delivery time is based on my workload at the time I receive your book, but it is often 7-10 working days (M-F).
 I will meet the deadline we set together.

 - A completed first draft is strongly preferred.
 You may send a work-in-progress if it is well along, but your fee pays for a one-time evaluation, not an ongoing evaluation of your work-in-progress.
-Copy editing is not included.
+If you seek ongoing help with a work-in-progress, please see my mentoring program.
+Copy (line) editing is not included.

 Contact me and tell me briefly about your needs.
 I’ll respond promptly.